Who knew there are so many fun facts about alcohol? For example:

 Make plans to do something early the next morning

 Make plans to do something early in the morning the day after your social event.
-Go for a hike or plan to head out early for a full day of skiing or snowboarding.
-That way, you’ll be less tempted to give in to social pressure.
-You will wake up and revel in the smug satisfaction of knowing how being good to your body feels great.
+Go for a hike or plan for a full day of skiing or snowboarding.
+You’ll be less tempted to give in to social pressure and wake up and revel in the smug satisfaction of knowing how being good to your body feels great.
 Plus, positive reinforcement works wonders for changing old habits.

+We’d love to hear from you!
 What is your favourite non-alcoholic drink?
-Share in the comments below!
+Share your thoughts in the comments below!